SirSheeply/Hashtag-DnD-Lite/README.md

 3) Improve customisation for users/authors via story cards.
 4) Implement D&D "like" mechanics as a base (for authors to add content)

+> <i>**NOTE:**
-<h5><i>AS a side NOTE :: Lite Edition does not aim to be an exact replica of D&D and it's mechanics or features.
+<br>* Lite Edition does not aim to be an exact replica of D&D and it's mechanics or features.
-<br/>-- Some elements from other TTRPGs may be borrowed if they fit better with the narative based gameplay of AI Dungeon.
+<br>* Some elements from other TTRPGs may be borrowed if they fit better with the narative based gameplay of AI Dungeon.
-<br/>-- Which also means, some mechanics may be excluded, or not implemented, if they don't fit narative based gameplay.
+<br>* Thich also means, some D&D mechanics may be excluded, or not implemented, if they don't fit.</i>
-</i></h5>

-### Lite Edition is NOT Compatible with [The Original Hashtag-DnD by Raeleus](https://github.com/raeleus/Hashtag-DnD)!
+## Lite Edition is NOT backward Compatible!

 If you think you may want the full set of features offered by [The Original Hashtag-DnD by Raeleus](https://github.com/raeleus/Hashtag-DnD), then please us that.

-You will not be able to upgrade later!
+**You will not be able to upgrade to the original later!** Or revert to the Lite Edition after.

-Lite Edition does not have all the features of [The Original Hashtag-DnD by Raeleus](https://github.com/raeleus/Hashtag-DnD); and a lot of commands, and features have been trimmed out in exchange for lighter systems that are more customisable.
+Lite Edition does not have all the features of [The Original Hashtag-DnD by Raeleus](https://github.com/raeleus/Hashtag-DnD); and a lot of commands & features, have been trimmed out in exchange for lighter and more customisable versions..

 ## Changelog
+---
+### Version 0.1.0
+#### Added Features
+- Injury based combat            (#attack, #shoot, #evade, #injure, #heal) See modules/injury system.md
+---
 ### Version 0.0.0
 #### Removed Features
 - Removed Minigames (Stragedy, Lockpicking, Memory)